siriknikita/poly-micro-frontend-demo/docs/github-pages.md

 1. Go to your GitHub repository: `https://github.com/siriknikita/poly-micro-frontend-demo`
 2. Click on "Settings" (tab at the top)
 3. Scroll down to the "Pages" section in the left sidebar
+4. Under "Build and deployment":
-4. Under "Source", select "GitHub Actions" from the dropdown menu
+   - For "Source", select "GitHub Actions"
-5. Click "Save"
+   - Click "Save"

-After enabling GitHub Pages in the repository settings, re-run the workflow from the Actions tab.
+5. If you're still encountering issues, try these additional steps:
+   - Go to the "Actions" tab in your repository
+   - Find the failed workflow run
+   - Click "Re-run all jobs"
+   - If needed, create a small change to any file in the `docs/` directory to trigger a new workflow run

+Note: GitHub Pages might take a few minutes to set up after enabling it for the first time.

 #### Permission Issues with npm Install